 Water Fluency Program Format

-The Water Fluency Program focuses on:
+The Water Fluency Program curriculum covers:

 - Legal and institutional frameworks: water law and administration, project planning and approval, interbasin projects and agreements

 - Water resource management: watershed health, environmental protection, water quality, natural disasters

 - Colorado water for the future: assessing supply and meeting demand, ecosystem values, conservation and land use, alignment of resources and policies